 Howard joined Watsi on November 29th, 2017.
 Four years ago, Howard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Howard's most recent donation supported Soveat, a young farmer from Cambodia, to fund repair of his arm after a motorbike accident.
+Howard's most recent donation supported Jaebets, a future doctor from Haiti, to fund prep and travel for heart surgery.

 Howard has funded healthcare for 54 patients in 8 countries.